cdl-geneseo/geneseo-dictionary/T/Teresa-House.md

 # Teresa House

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Teresa House

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (noun) A comfort care home with skilled nurses designed for terminally ill patients found in Geneseo.
 A number of college students volunteer there.